 Personal contributions to St. Brendan’s are kept in strict confidence.
 Only the parish’s administrative assistant knows the names of contributors and the amounts given, including pledges.
 You will receive quarterly statements detailing your contributions and an annual statement in the new year which can be used for a possible tax deduction.

 What does my contribution support?

 Your contribution goes to support all of the services, ministries, fellowship, and activities that take place at St. Brendan's.
 Parishioner contributions make up the largest portion of St. Brendan's income.
 (Did you know that since St. Brendan's founding, we have always given 10% of our income to charity through C.R.I.E.S., which stands for "Christian Response in Emergency Situations.")

-Watch the video below to learn more about how your contribution helps St. Brendan's achieve our mission.
+Watch the video from our 2022 Stewardship campaign below to learn more about how your contribution helps St. Brendan's achieve our mission.